lambdamikel/BluePillCPC/README.md

 Any incoming MIDI Note On / Off message will be played in the CPC speaker; i.e., the CPC's internal AY-3-8912 soundchip now acts as a MIDI instrument.
-It is 3note polyphonic.
+It is 3note polyphonic. **Note that it listens to MIDI channel 0 (or 1?), so the MIDI channel needs to be set correctly on the external instrument / MIDI device!**

 Whereas `CPCSYNTH.BAS` demonstrates how to turn the CPC into a simple 3note polyphonic MIDI keyboard using MIDI IN, the `CPCTHRU.BAS`